 As hopefully, you have already noticed, we, at cognitiveSEO like to research a lot.
 And this is because at the end of the day research is creating new knowledge.
 Cutting-edge is our main core, and we want to stick to it.
 In the last hours, we’ve overworked our databases and the coffee machine in the quest of investigating the possible newest Google Fred Update.

-As much as we’ve searched, we didn’t find a direct correlation between the dropped ranks and a possible algorithm change.
+As much as we’ve searched, we didn’t find a direct correlation between the dropped Google ranks and a possible algorithm change.

 The SERP’s volatility is, as you know, as high as it gets and it would be tough and unrealistic to put our finger on a Google Update.
 We’ve found some examples of ranking drops which we are going to paste it below.
-Keep in mind that, for the moment, we cannot make a strong correlation between a possible Google Fred and the current situation of the ranks.
+Keep in mind that, for the moment, we cannot make a strong correlation between a possible Google Fred Algorithm and the current situation of the ranks.

-As we take a look at the image above, it seems that a major drop has occurred on dankstop.com lately.
+As we take a look at the image above, it seems that a major drop in traffic has occurred on dankstop.com lately.
 The site is an online head shop based in the US that has a quite big number of links reported to the total of referring domain.
 Not to mention that most of their links are low or no authority.

 They seem to have gathered a lot of new links in the period 26 February – 5th of March.
 You can check out its analysis here.
 Even taking all of these into consideration, we cannot yet correlate this drop with a possible Google algorithm update.